Holographic complexity of rotating black holes: Discussion

+The above appears to be suggestive of a rather robust connection between complexity of formation and extended thermodynamics.
+The expression as we have presented it covers static black holes, rotating black holes, as well as gravitational solitons~\cite{Andrews:2019hvq}.
+While evidence from the field theory side remains lacking, the fact that the behaviour is observed in both CV and CA dualities is nontrivial.
+It is our view that the relationship \eqref{DCbehave} merits further exploration, both from the field theory perspective and from the gravitational perspective, where it could be further tested through analysis of other black hole geometries that have $S$ and $V$ independent.

 Finally, we examined the time-dependent rate of complexity growth using both the CA and CV conjectures.
-Previous studies have shown that the late time limit of complexity growth in black holes with two horizons is bounded by the difference in internal energy between the outer and inner horizons\footnote{Though see~\cite{Jiang:2020spf} for a recent example where the situation is more subtle.} \be \pi\frac{d\mathcal{C}}{d\tau}\bigg|_{\tau\rightarrow\infty}\leq\left(F_++T_+S_+\right)-\left(F_-+T_-S_-\right)=U_+-U_- \ee This surprising result seems to be of near universal scope and it suggests a deep connection between complexity and black hole thermodynamics \cite{Brown:2017jil,Bernamonti:2019zyy,Bernamonti:2020bcf}.
+Previous studies have shown that the late time limit of complexity growth in black holes with two horizons is bounded by the difference in internal energy between the outer and inner horizons\footnote{Though see~\cite{Jiang:2020spf} for a recent example where the situation is more subtle.} \be \pi\frac{d\mathcal{C}}{d\tau}\bigg|_{\tau\rightarrow\infty}\leq\left(F_++T_+S_+\right)-\left(F_-+T_-S_-\right)=U_+-U_-. \ee This surprising result seems to be of near universal scope and it suggests a deep connection between complexity and black hole thermodynamics \cite{Brown:2017jil,Bernamonti:2019zyy,Bernamonti:2020bcf}.
 In the CV conjecture, we have shown that the complexity is a positive function of time whose late time rate of growth saturates the bound \eqref{latetimeC} in the $r_+/\ell\rightarrow\infty$ limit, up to a constant that depends on the spacetime dimension.
 We have also explicitly shown that the bound is always approached from below as $r_+/\ell$ is varied.
 In the CA conjecture, the bound \eqref{latetimeC} is always saturated, and we have shown that it is always approached from above as time is varied.
 Both of these results agree with the behaviour found for the charged black hole \cite{Carmi2017}.
+Furthermore, we found that the arbitrary length scale $\ell_{\text{ct}}$ does not affect the late-time rate of complexity growth but does affect its early behaviour, as shown in figure \ref{Lct-effect}.